-As a consequence of the Scottish Funding Council's (SFC) report "Coherence and Sustainability: A Review of Tertiary Education and Research" published in June 2021, the College is now heavily involved in the SFC's North East Scotland Pathfinder initiative.
-In partnership with the region's two universities, the two local authorities and others, NESCol is developing initiatives that will complement the work already being undertaken in terms of regional recovery and reform.
-The priority projects being developed through the pathfinder include the promotion of the pre-existing NESCol/RGU partnership; progression pathways for careers in health and social care; skills acquisition opportunities for energy transition and the redesign of the senior phase.
+The College also continues to support the work of the Scottish Funding Council's North East Pathfinder project which will see NESCol - in partnership with the region's two universities, the two local authorities and others - develop and implement initiatives that will complement the work already being undertaken in terms of regional economic transformation.
+The priority projects being developed through the Pathfinder include the enhancement of the pre-existing NESCol/RGU partnership; skills development opportunities for careers in health and social care; skills acquisition opportunities for energy transition and the redesign of the senior phase.